-Research links family's role in reducing childhood obesityJanuary 16th, 2013 in Overweight and Obesity /
+Research links family's role in reducing childhood obesityJanuary 16, 2013 in Medicine & Health / Overweight and Obesity

 Despite recent data showing that childhood obesity in the U.S. has begun to drop, overweight and obese kids and teens remain a personal and public health hazard.
 According to the Centers for Disease Control and Prevention, about 17 percent of children and adolescents ages 2-19 are obese—that's roughly 12.5 million kids and teens.

 "The data indicate that children with obesity just don't have as good a quality of life," said Ric Steele, professor of psychology and applied behavioral science at the University of Kansas.
 "Risk for type 2 diabetes is skyrocketing.
 The CDC predicts that within 20 years half of America will have type 2 diabetes.
 We can think about societal costs represented in this figure—that's a monumental investment in an essentially preventable illness."

 Steele says that there are individual costs as well: "At the individual level, children and adolescents with obesity may not feel as well.
 They may not sleep as well.
 And they may actually experience some psychosocial problems like teasing, victimization, depressive symptoms — and just generally don't feel as good as they could feel if they were in a healthier condition."

 For such children and teens, Steele has compared the effectiveness of two intervention programs that depend upon the child or teen's entire family for support.
 The KU researcher said that engaging the family is critical for developing healthier eating and lifestyle habits that lead to a reduction in weight in children and teens.